KhronosGroup/Vulkan-Loader/docs/LoaderLayerInterface.md

     - If it returned non-NULL, treat it as an unknown logical device command.
-    - This meant setting up a generic trampoline function that takes in a VkDevice as the first parameter and adjusting the dispatch table to call the Implementation/Layers function after getting the dispatch table from the VkDevice.
+    - This meant setting up a generic trampoline function that takes in a VkDevice as the first parameter and adjusting the dispatch table to call the Driver/Layer's function after getting the dispatch table from the `VkDevice`.
  4. If all the above failed, the loader would return NULL to the application.

 This caused problems when a layer attempted to expose new physical device